shukkkur/shukkkur/README.md

 - 👀 I’m interested in Computer Vision, Statistics, Morality and Volleyball.
 - 🌱 I’m currently learning statistics, django, python for data analysis, how to write with my right hand, Kyrgyz and Persian languages.
-- 📖 Currently reading "Family & Islam", "Aristotle", "Contemporary Ethics" and "Psycology of Money".
+- 📖 Currently reading "Family & Islam", "Contemporary Ethics", "Psycology of Money" and "Critique of Judgement" by I. Kant.
 - 💞️ ~~Looking to collaborate/work on any data science related projects.~~
 - 🥅 2022 Goals: Read 15 non-finction books and become Emotionally Intelligent.
 - ⚡ More about me on my [webpage](https://shukkkur.github.io/)